pozasl/cross-compile-container/README.md

 docker run -it --rm  --volume `pwd`:/workdir ubuntu-arm64toolchain:latest
  ```

- The container will create a build folder with the resulted binary.
+ The container will create a build folder in your project with the resulted binary.

  ## Extending the container